What is glucose? (See the conversation.)

 - Put a strip in the meter and make sure it is turned on and is ready.

-- Then prick the sides finger with a lancing device so that you feel less pain as the center has more nerve endings and it also problem in fingerprint detection.
+- Then prick the sides finger with a lancing device so that you feel less pain as the center has more nerve endings and it also has problems in fingerprint detection.

 - If your hands are warmed up then you don’t need to apply pressure but if needed then gently apply pressure on the surrounding area until a drop of blood appears.
 Too hard squeezing is not good.